Michaelvll/michaelvll.github.io/_pages/about.md

 ### About me

 I am a junior student majoring in **computer science** at [Shanghai Jiao Tong University](www.sjtu.edu.cn) (SJTU).
 I am a member of [ACM Honors Class](https://acm.sjtu.edu.cn/home), which is an elite CS program for top 5% talented students at SJTU.
+And I am among the top 3 students of the class.

+I plan to pursue a CS Ph.D. program that starts in fall 2020.

 ### Research interest
 I am interested in computer architecture and deep learning.